6/19/18

 Meh, we got through it.
 And came out on the other side with a greater appreciation for things and some pretty sound spending habits.
 Not to mention that I got goooooood at cooking beans!

-Ever since those lean years I’ve tried to be mindful of those in my life who might need a little help.
+Ever since those lean years, I’ve tried to be mindful of those in my life who might need a little help.
 Especially around the holidays.

 Sometimes it’s hard for people to accept kindness in the form of money or gifts but nobody says no to food so that’s what we do!

 I cook a big Christmas dinner for a family to deliver on Christmas Eve (no muss, no fuss, I just pull up, drop it off and bolt).
-When you go a few years praying someone else in your family will buy the
+When you go a few years praying someone else in your family will buy the Christmas ham, it helps you realize there are people all around you who might be praying the same thing.

 I'm telling you all this because it does actually lead up to how I found this recipe 😉 I promise I'm not trying to be all wooooo look at meeeeee and how awesome I ammmmm.

-Plus it would be such a blessing to me if even just one person who reads this decides to do the same thing for someone.
+And it would be such a blessing to me if even just one person who reads this decides to do the same thing for someone.

 A few years back I was planning my menu for a family and needed another green vegetable (which is what I call anything that isn’t a casserole and isn’t a starch) and decided to make a cucumber salad.

-Well, I had eaten plenty of creamy cucumber salads in my day but I’d never actually made one so I started looking at my blogger buddies’ sites for a good recipe and found this one from my friend, Holly from Spend with Pennies.
+Well, I had eaten plenty of creamy cucumber salads in my day but I’d never actually made one so I started looking at my blogger buddies’ sites for a good recipe and found this one from my friend, Holly at Spend with Pennies.
 And it was fantastic!

 I’ve made it many, many more times since then and have tweaked it a tad to suit my tastes but check out Holly’s recipe too.
 There are a few bloggers who I know I can count on for dependable, delicious recipes when I'm looking for something new and Holly is one of them.